qouteall/immptl/docs/wiki/Portal-Customization.md

 ## Common Questions

 ### How to connect two portals?
 It's not recommended to "connect" two existing portals.
-The recommended way is to use `/portal remove_connected_portals` first, then edit the portal, then `/portal complete_bi_way_portal`.
+The recommended way is to use `/portal set_portal_nbt {bindCluster:true}` before editing the portal.

 ## Other Utility Commands